Nelsonochoam/nelsonochoam.com/content/blog/back_to_basics/index.md

 ![Data Structures](./data.png)

 <aside>
 It is ok if you don't know all of them to perfection, but knowing they exist and what each one is useful for is important.
-The ones you will use the most at work are arrays, maps and lists most likely
 </aside>

 If you were tasked with something like